MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Hierarchical Decomposition

 \section{\textbf{Hierarchical Decomposition}}

-In this section, we present the analysis for the mis-alignment between query and image segments regarding retrieval granularities.
-And we propose a novel hierarchical decomposition algorithm framework, which both enables better alignment and exposes new scheduling opportunities.
+In this section, we analyze the misalignment between queries and image segments regarding retrieval granularities.
+We then propose a hierarchical decomposition framework, which enables better alignment and exposes new scheduling opportunities.